codectl/dsa/README.md

 #### prefix sum

+#### counters
-* find number of ways to split an array where sum of left section is greater than sum of right section
+  * count number of ways to split an array where sum of left section is greater than sum of right section
+  * count the length of the longest substring that contains at most *k* distinct characters.
+  * find number of subarrays that fit an exact criteria